jstedfast/gmime/README.md

-Because the `multipart/signed` part may have been signed by multiple signers, the `g_mime_multipart_signed_verify()` function returns a `GMimeSignatureList` which contains a list of digital signatures (one for each signer) that each contain their own metdata describing who that signer is and what the status of their signature is.
+Because the `multipart/signed` part may have been signed by multiple signers, the `g_mime_multipart_signed_verify()` function returns a `GMimeSignatureList` which contains a list of digital signatures (one for each signer) that each contain their own metadata describing who that signer is and what the status of their signature is.

 ```c